 “I’ve been seeing Darinka for a number of years now.
 After every massage I leave, attuned, back-in -order and shifted thanks to Darinka’s intuitive knowing and first class techniques.
 Highly recommended !!“

-This is an intuitive and heart centred style of bodywork that is said to be based on the practical and spiritual foundations of the Huna philosophy from Hawaii.
-It is wholistic form of physical therapy that serves as an intermediary between body and mind through breath, rhythm and movement.
-While there are some discrepancies on Huna’s true origins, this powerful and dynamic form is unique and unlike any other massage styles around, and the benefits are hard to ignore.
+Ka Huna & Lomi Lomi is an intuitive and heart centred style of bodywork based on the practical and spiritual foundations of the Huna philosophy from Hawaii.
+It is a wholistic form of physical therapy that aims to connect body and mind through breath, flow, rhythm and movement.
+Dynamic and unique, Ka Huna is unlike any other massage styles around.

 - Heart Opening

 - Emotionally supportive

 - Soothing – depression, anxiety and stress